 - 1. Align with one or more of Rotary's areas of focus - 2.
 Are sustainable.
 Host communities must be able to address their own needs after the Rotary club or district has completed its work. - 3.
 Are measurable.
 Sponsors select standard measures from the Global Grant Monitoring and Evaluation Plan supplement, and may add their own measurements.
 Expenses to measure project outcomes are capped at 10 percent of the project budget. - 4.
 Are host community-driven.
-The host community designs the grant based on local needs that they have identified.
-Beginning 1 July 2018, any club or district that applies for a global grant to support a humanitarian project or a vocational training team will be required to conduct a community assessment first and include the results in their grant application.
-Hydrogeological surveys must be completed as part of the community assessment for projects that will access groundwater. - 5.
+The host community designs the grant based on local needs that they have identified. - 5.
 May allocate up to 10 percent of the project budget for project management costs, which may include a project manager and project-specific overhead and administrative costs of cooperating organizations. - 6.
 Support humanitarian and educational projects - 7.
 Provide international scholarships to fund graduate-level coursework or research or its equivalent for a term of one to four academic years - 8.
 Support vocational training teams that address a humanitarian need by providing or receiving professional training - 9.
-Support international travel for up to two individuals as part of a humanitarian project.
-These individuals provide training or implement the project should the host club confirm that their skills are not readily available locally.
+Support travel for up to two individuals as part of a humanitarian project.
+These individuals provide training or implement the project should the host club confirm that their skills are not readily available locally. - 10.
+Support communities in Rotary countries and geographical areas

-- 10. Support communities in Rotary countries and geographical areas - 11.
-Are sponsored by at least one Rotary club or district in the country where the grant project will take place (primary host sponsor) and one or more outside that country (primary international sponsor).
+- 11. Are sponsored by at least one Rotary club or district in the country where the grant project will take place (primary host sponsor) and one or more outside that country (primary international sponsor).
 An exception to this policy may be made for projects taking place in non-Rotary countries where the RI Board is actively pursuing extension. - 12.
 May allocate up to 10 percent of the project budget for contingencies to offer protection from price increases and/or currency fluctuations - 13.
-May support the construction of low-cost shelters and simple schools, as long as the construction is part of a comprehensive project related to an area of focus - 14.
-May support the construction of infrastructure, including but not limited to: toilet blocks and sanitation systems, access roads, dams, bridges, storage units, fences and security systems, water/irrigation systems, and greenhouses
+May support the construction of low-cost shelters and simple schools, as long as the construction is part of a comprehensive project related to an area of focus